-Provides advising services to University-sponsored international students, scholars and faculty regarding immigration matters and adjustment to life in the U.S., with referrals to other resources as needed.
+Provides advising services to University-sponsored international students, scholars and faculty regarding immigration matters and adjustment to life in the U.S., referring to other resources as needed

-Identity center at UNC Chapel Hill offering educational programs, support, advocacy and community building to create a campus that is welcoming and inclusive of all sexual orientations, gender identities, and gender expressions
+Identity center at UNC Chapel Hill offering programs and resources to build a campus environment that is welcoming and inclusive of all sexual orientations, gender identities, and gender expressions.

-Mental Health First Aid (MHFA) is an eight-hour training program designed to help you develop basic skills to help someone who is experiencing a mental health crisis, respond to substance use disorders, and identify professional resources that can provide additional care.
-The MHFA workshop is available as a single full-day session or as two half-day sessions.
+An eight-hour training program designed to help you develop basic skills to help someone who is experiencing a mental health crisis and identify resources for additional care.
+The MHFA workshops are available as a single full-day session or as two half-day sessions.

 Serving all UNC-CH students, faculty, and staff, the Core provides consultation and education on peer support principles and evidence, training and implementation assistance, and leadership for the Carolina Peer Support Collaborative and LSN peer support program.